 What is My Risk Factor for Chronic Venous Disease (CVD)?

 Unfortunately, just getting older puts you at higher risk for CVD.
 As your body ages, the valves in your vein face more stress.
 And that can prevent your blood from flowing out of your feet and legs, back to your heart.

 Gender is another risk factor.
 Because women get CVD more frequently than men.
 Why is that the case?
 Things like hormone replacement therapy, and hormonal birth control can increase your risk.
 And so can pregnancy, because it adds to hormonal changes and physical stress.
 Finally, genetics are a risk factor.
 People with a family history of varicose veins, deep vein thrombosis (DVT) or other vascular diseases are more likely to develop CVD.

-Now, how you live also makes a difference for your vein health.
+In other words, working on your physical strength can help protect you from vascular problems.
+And that makes sense, since we know that how you live also makes a difference for your vein health.
 If you’re obese, sedentary or spend lots of time of standing or sitting, you put pressure on your veins.
 Then, if you add in insufficient physical activity, you’ll really up your risk for CVD.
 If any of that sounds familiar, now’s a good time to get exercising.
 Because staying active will help improve your circulation and keep your body better supplied with oxygen.